-- Risks are part of Honeynet research and we have to manage it - ► Honeynets are used to be better prepared to information system attacks - Honeynets can early detect new threats and issues - ► Honeynets are often a research playground to better learn security issues in information systems - ► Honeynets are a source of in-depth information that classical information security system can't easily provide - ▶ ... the area is still young and can provide new territories to better secure the information society.
+- ▶ Risks are part of Honeynet research and we have to manage it - Honeynets are used to be better prepared to information system attacks - ► Honeynets can early detect new threats and issues - ► Honeynets are often a research playground to better learn security issues in information systems - ► Honeynets are a source of in-depth information that classical information security system can't easily provide - ... the area is still young and can provide new research territories and being better prepared to incident response.